Attrition Rate

 Attrition rate refers to the rate at which employees leave a company over a specific period of time, usually expressed as a percentage of the total workforce.
 This can include employees who resign voluntarily, retire, or are terminated by the company.

-At its essence, the attrition rate represents the ebb and flow of individuals within a company—those who leave, and those who join—quantifying a dynamic aspect of organizational health.
+The attrition rate represents the ebb and flow of individuals within a company — those who leave, and those who join —quantifying a dynamic aspect of organizational health.

 Understanding attrition rate goes beyond numbers; it's a narrative of employee and customer relations, reflecting satisfaction, engagement, and loyalty.
 In this comprehensive guide, we aim to demystify the intricacies behind attrition, shedding light on why it matters and how it influences an organization's vitality.

-Join us as we delve into the realm of attrition, seeking to understand, adapt, and cultivate a sustainable future for your organization.
+Join us as we delve into what is attrition rate, seeking to understand, adapt, and cultivate a sustainable future for your organization.

 What is the attrition rate?

-The attrition rate refers to the rate at which employees leave a company over a specific period of time, usually expressed as a percentage of the total workforce.
-This can include employees who resign voluntarily, retire, or are terminated by the company.
+The attrition rate means the rate at which employees leave a company over a specific period, usually expressed as a percentage of the total workforce.
+This can include employees who resign voluntarily, retire or are terminated by the company.

 You may like: What is a Healthy Attrition Rate?